 Child Growth Velocity Calculator

-Calculates a child's annualized growth velocity in cm/year from two height measurements taken over a known time interval.
-Used by pediatricians to identify growth acceleration, deceleration, or disorders.
+Calculates a child's annualized growth velocity in cm/year from two height measurements taken over a known interval.
+Used by pediatricians and endocrinologists to identify growth acceleration, deceleration, or endocrine/nutritional disorders.

 About this calculator

 Growth velocity describes how fast a child is growing over a given period, expressed as centimeters per year (cm/year).
-It is more informative than a single height measurement because it reveals the rate of growth rather than just size relative to peers.
-The formula is: Growth Velocity (cm/year) = ((Final Height − Initial Height) / Time in months) × 12.
-The multiplication by 12 converts the monthly rate to an annual rate.
-Normal velocity varies by age: infants grow approximately 25 cm/year in the first year, slowing to 5–6 cm/year in mid-childhood, with a pubertal growth spurt of 8–12 cm/year.
-A velocity below the 25th percentile for age and sex on standard growth velocity charts may warrant clinical investigation.
-Measurements should be taken at least 3–6 months apart for reliable results.
+It is more informative than a single height measurement because it reveals the rate of growth rather than just size relative to peers; many endocrine and nutritional disorders show up as velocity changes long before crossing height-for-age percentile bands.
+The formula is: growth_velocity_cm_per_year = ((final_height − initial_height) / time_months) × 12.
+Variables: initial_height and final_height (both in cm), time_months (interval in months).
+The multiplication by 12 converts the monthly rate to an annualized rate.
+Normal velocity varies by age: infants grow approximately 23–25 cm/year in the first year, slowing to 12–13 cm in the second year, then 5–6 cm/year during mid-childhood (ages 4–10), with a pubertal growth spurt of 8–12 cm/year.
+A velocity below the 25th percentile for age and sex on standard growth-velocity charts (Tanner-Whitehouse, Prader curves), or any consistent crossing of height-for-age percentile lines, may warrant clinical investigation.
+Measurements should be taken at least 3 months apart for reliable results — preferably 6 months.
+Edge cases: short measurement intervals amplify measurement error; even 1 mm of stadiometer imprecision becomes ±1 cm/year over a 6-week interval.
+Seasonal growth variation is a real phenomenon in some children (faster in spring/summer), so annual measurements at the same time of year are most reliable.
+Catch-up growth after illness, malnutrition recovery, or successful treatment of an endocrine disorder can exceed 20 cm/year and is expected, not pathological.
+Growth velocity reference charts differ slightly between WHO (international), CDC (US), and Tanner-Whitehouse (UK) — use the chart appropriate to your reference population.

 How to use